Skip to content Skip to footer

 Overall, Hamed says, business has increased by about 25 percent for both the firm’s retail sector and concealed carry training services since May.
 Hours for guards stationed at retail shops, utility substations and commercial real estate have increased, and the firm’s clientele has expanded to include hotels.
 The company is looking to hire as many guards as possible, she says.

-But Lightfoot’s decision to hire private security to patrol the city in June raised concerns from activists, as well as at least two freshman aldermen who said they’re worried about Chicago’s liability, and that security guards aren’t subject to the same (albeit minimal and grossly inadequate) accountability measures as police.
+But activists and at least two freshman aldermen say they’re worried about Chicago’s liability in hiring private security to patrol the city, and that security guards aren’t beholden to the same (albeit minimal and grossly inadequate) accountability measures as public police.

 We’ve heard from hundreds of neighbors this week who feel police make them feel less safe, not more,” tweeted Alderman Matt Martin on June 5.
 “We need to take these concerns seriously, and not add unaccountable security officers to the streets.”
 Following additional criticism from Alderman Daniel La Spata, Mayor Lightfoot released a statement promising that the guards would be unarmed and wear ID.